happinesstaker/FYP/README.md

 *LSA is currently omitted*

-*The specific ruls for path distance weighing is also omitted*
+*The specific rules for path distance weighing is also omitted*